joelhooks/inngest-gpt-4-ai-chains-starter/README.md

-# Generated COnversations with GPT-4 Chains using Inngest
+# Generated Conversations with GPT-4 Chains using Inngest 🤖

 This is an application that is primarily meant to be ran locally (for now) as a way to explore and experiment with gpt-4 prompt chaining as a "tool for